Mikoyan MiG-31: Russian invasion of Ukraine

 On the early morning of 4 May 2023, a Kh-47M2 Kinzhal missile was intercepted by the Patriot air defense system according to the commander of the Ukrainian Air Force, general Mykola Oleschuk.
 The missile was fired from a MiG-31K in Russian airspace.
 Ukraine confirmed the intercept, saying it used the Patriot missile system protecting the Kyiv region.

 On 15 May 2024, Russian-installed officials in Crimea claimed that a missile attack caused explosions and fires near the Belbek airfield.
 Some missiles (possibly ATACMS) struck dropping cluster munitions on the airfield, and according to photographic evidence and satellite imagery, at least two Russian ground-based air defense systems destroyed, likely destroying two MiG-31s, destroyed a fuel farm and damaged one Su-27.

 On the morning of 16 May 2023, six Kh-47M2 Kinzhal missiles were fired at Kyiv.
 Ukrainian Air Force spokesperson said that they were launched from six MiG-31Ks.
 Ukraine claims that all Kinzhals were intercepted but one may have damaged a Patriot battery launcher according to US officials, although there is limited evidence.

 After they were intercepted by Finnish aircraft over the Gulf of Finland on 19 September 2025, three MiG-31s entered Estonian airspace.
 The Russians had not presented a flight plan, the aircraft's transponders were switched off and they ignored radio calls.
 They stayed inside Estonian airspace for 12 minutes before being intercepted by Italian F-35 and escorted back to Russia.
 Estonia reacted to the incident by calling NATO for Article 4 consultations.

+On 18 December 2025, Ukraine claimed it had destroyed a MiG-31 at Belbek airfield and provided video footage that appeared to support the claim.

+On 26 April 2026, the Security Service of Ukraine (SBU) announced that it targeted a Russian MiG-31 at Belbek Air Base, near Sevastopol.